 top of page

-Cancer in Golden Retrievers
+Cancer in English Golden Retrievers

 We understand the importance of research for causes of cancer in Golden Retrievers.
 First and foremost, I want to express the importance that an English Cream Golden Retriever can get cancer just as the American type.
 There is some confusion among breeders in the United States and they make claims on their websites that the English Golden Retrievers do not get cancer and they are healthier than the American Golden Retrievers.
 Please understand, a Golden Retriever is a Golden Retriever regardless of the Country they came from.
 All Golden Retrievers originated from Scotland, to learn more about where the Golden Retriever came from please Click here to read the Guisachan Dogs Golden Retriever History.